 Care and Research during Coronavirus Disease 2019 (COVID-19)

-As we resume clinical and research operations at our locations, we are using new processes to reduce risk to staff and visitors.
+For all clinical and research operations at our locations, we are using enhanced safety practices to reduce risk to staff and visitors.
 Should you have an appointment at Banner Sun Health Research Institute or Banner Alzheimer’s Institute in Phoenix and Tucson, here is what you can expect.

 Health screenings and social distancing

 Each day, we screen all staff, research volunteers and patients prior to them entering a Banner facility.
-This includes checking for COVID-19 symptoms and temperature.
-Should you not be feeling well, please reschedule your appointment for the safety of others.
+This includes checking for COVID-19 symptoms, a questionnaire about potential exposure and temperature check.
+Should you not be feeling well, please reschedule your appointment or inquire about a telehealth visit for the safety of others.
 We are also restricting the number of people attending an in-person visit to the patient and their care partner.
 Learn more about visitor restrictions.

 Lobby areas and waiting rooms have been reconfigured to maintain proper social distancing of six feet apart.
 We have also adjusted the appointment schedule to minimize the number of individuals on-site at any given time.
 Group activities like support groups and educational classes have shifted to online.

-All patients, research volunteers, their families and our employees will be masked.
-If you have a mask, we ask you and your care partner to wear them for the duration of your visit.
-If you do not have a mask, one will be provided to you to wear at the facility.
+Masking is required for all patients, research volunteers, their families and our employees.
+We ask you and your care partner to wear a mask for the duration of your visit with us.
+If you do not have one, one will be provided to you to wear when you arrive.

 In addition to proper hand hygiene where our staff are washing their hands before and after each interaction, it is important to iterate we're also taking extra steps to sanitize the building to keep the community safe.
 High-touch surfaces are cleaned and sanitized after each interaction.
 This includes the patient room for individual visits.
-Clinic lobbies and waiting areas are cleaned at four hour intervals.
-We have also removed magazines, handouts and other materials to limit the surfaces that could spread the virus.
+Clinic lobbies and waiting areas are cleaned every four hours.
+We have also limited magazines, handouts and other materials to limit the surfaces that could spread the virus.